Emma-MacK/Software_assessment/README.md

-# University_work #
+# Project Goal #
-A repository to hold the work I do for university
+ A tool to manage gene panels for NHS National genomic test directory tests in the laboratory

 # APP NAME #